 Ready.
-That’s the word that defines Ryan H. James, the founder of James Law, LLC.
+That’s the word that defines Ryan James, the founder of James Law, LLC.
 Less than a year out of law school, Ryan founded James Law from the spare room of his home located in McKeesport, Pennsylvania because he was eager to make a difference and to help others.

-Focused and determined to pursue practical and meaningful results for as many people as he could, the scope of Ryan’s earlier engagements were far reaching, landing him in any court available to pursue justice on behalf of his clients.
-Ryan criss-crossed Pennsylvania and handled a variety of matters early on, opposing parties like municipalities and public utilities, universities and dioceses, and large and small businesses, be it contractors, insurance companies, or real-estate agencies, to name a few.
+Determined to pursue practical and meaningful results for as many people as he could, the scope of Ryan’s earlier engagements were far reaching, landing him in any court available to pursue justice on behalf of his clients.
+Ryan criss-crossed Pennsylvania and handled a variety of matters early on, opposing parties like municipalities and public utilities, universities and dioceses, and large and small businesses, be it contractors, insurance companies, or real-estate agencies to name a few.

-It did not take long for Ryan to be recognized for his work.
+It didn’t take long for Ryan to be recognized for his work.
 Local newspapers twice named Ryan as the Readers’ Choice “Best Attorney.”
 Since then, Ryan has persisted diligently on behalf of his clients, often obtaining successful outcomes such as in the following representative matters:

 Not Guilty.
 After a three day jury trial, client was acquitted of charges of first-degree murder and charges arising under the Uniform Firearms Act.
 (Allegheny County)

 Not Guilty.
-After a week-long jury trial, client was acquitted of two counts of felony Aggravated Indecent Assault and one count of Indecent Assault (Unconscious).
-The client was convicted of the lesser-included offense of Indecent Assault (M2).
+After a week-long jury trial, client was acquitted of two counts of felony Aggravated Indecent Assault and one count of Indecent Assault (Unconscious), but convicted of the lesser-included offense of Indecent Assault (M2).
 (Allegheny County)

 Not Guilty.
 In a day-long bench trial, client was acquitted of two counts of felony Aggravated Assault and Terroristic Threats, but found guilty of the lesser-included offense of Simple Assault (M3).
 (Allegheny County)